-

 Best Time to Visit

 The weather in Mecca is hot and dry year round, but there is some variation between summer and winter.
-Most tourists and pilgrims visit Mecca during the somewhat cooler winter months and avoid the city during the hottest period (June-August).
-Mecca sees almost no precipitation and winds are usually very calm which, coupled with the extreme temperatures, can make the city scorching hot, so be sure to stay hydrated and avoid too much sun exposure.
+Most tourists and pilgrims visit Mecca during the somewhat cooler winter months, avoiding the city during the hottest period (from June to August).
+Mecca sees almost no precipitation, and winds are usually very calm.
+This, coupled with the extreme temperatures, can make the city scorching hot, so be sure to stay hydrated and avoid too much sun exposure.

 Read more